The eternal question

 Major Biblical answers still hold.

-Ecclesiastes once said "omnia vanitas"
+Ecclesiastes wrote "omnia vanitas"

 Pavel Kiparisov